algorich/capistrano-recipes/README.md

 Run `bundle install` then run `capify .`.

-Uncomment the line `load 'deploy/assets'` on the `Cafile`.
+Uncomment the line `load 'deploy/assets'` on the `Capfile`.
 Then copy all files of this project to *config* dir, except the *Capfile*, that should be copied to the rails root path.